How To Behave On Set

 • Wear proper footwear and clothing.
 Flip-flops and sandals are never appropriate for a film set.
 A good pair of work shoes or boots is a worthwhile investment.
 Avoid wearing tee shirts with offensive language or statements.

-• Make sure to bring protective equipment with you like gloves, sunglasses and a hat.
-It’s not a bad idea to carry sunblock, Chapstick, Visine, Aspirin and the like.
+• Make sure to bring protective equipment with you like gloves, sunglasses, and a hat.
+It’s a good idea to carry sunblock, lip balm, eye drops, pain medication, and the like.

 • The weather can change.
-You should carry a “set bag” with you that contain rain gear and cold weather gear.
+You should carry a “set bag” with you that contains rain gear and cold weather gear.

 Walkie-Talkie Procedure